-Universally, a wedding is about three C's—ceremony, commitment, and celebration—but so much of the experience depends on who and where you are.
-Take a walk down someone else's aisle for a change—with our Weddings Around the World series that explores marital traditions all across the map.
-This stop: Brazil.
+Are you attending a Brazilian wedding?
+If so, our first piece of advice: bring your dancing shoes.
+In a place known for its celebratory culture, it's only natural that weddings would follow suit.
 When we asked Brazilian bride Gabriela Schmidt to describe a typical wedding from her home country in one sentence, she replied, "A big party where no one is sitting!"
 Instead, after the ceremony, guests are up and moving about—mingling with friends and family throughout the generally colorful décor, plating sweets from multiple dessert tables, or breaking a sweat on the very full dance floor.

-"Here in Brazil we have all kinds of different brides and styles," wedding planner Samantha Cooley says.
+"Here in Brazil, we have all kinds of different brides and styles," says Brazilian wedding planner Samantha Cooley.
 "More and more, they're not concerned about protocols and traditions of old; they just want their wedding to have their style."
-Still, she says there are some rituals that have stood the test of time, and others you might recognize because they're also common in the States.
+Still, she says, there are some rituals that have stood the test of time and others you might recognize because they're also common in the States.